Definitions

 Annual Measurable Achievement Objectives (AMAOs)

-Under the federal Every Student Succeeds Act (ESSA) for Title III, Language Instruction for English Learners and Immigrant Students, states must conduct an annual statewide assessment of English learners (ELs), and local school systems are required to meet AMAOs for ELs from kindergarten through 12th grade.
+Under the federal Every Student Succeeds Act (ESSA) for Title III, Language Instruction for multilingual learners and Immigrant Students, states must conduct an annual statewide assessment of multilingual learners (MLs), and local school systems are required to meet AMAOs for MLs from kindergarten through 12th grade.
 These AMAOs include:

 - increases in the number or percentage of children making progress in learning English (AMAO I);